badshah400/tartex/README.md

-                           PATTERN; separate multiple PATTERNS using commas -b, --bib                find and add bib file to tarball -l, --list               print list of files to include and quit -o, --output=NAME[.SUF]  output tar file name; tar compression mode will be inferred from .SUF, if possible (default 'gz') --overwrite              overwrite output tarball if necessary -p, --packages           add names of used (La)TeX packages as a json file -s, --summary            print a summary at the end -v, --verbose            increase verbosity (-v, -vv, etc.)
+                           PATTERN; separate multiple PATTERNS using commas -b, --bib                find and add bib file to tarball -l, --list               print list of files to include and quit -o, --output=NAME[.EXT]  output tar file name; tar compression mode will be inferred from .EXT, if possible (default 'gz') --overwrite              overwrite output tarball if necessary -p, --packages           add names of used (La)TeX packages as a json file -s, --summary            print a summary at the end -v, --verbose            increase verbosity (-v, -vv, etc.)
-  -x, --excl=PATTERNS      exclude file names matching PATTERNS -j, --bzip2              recompress with bzip2 (.bz2) (overrides .SUF in
+  -x, --excl=PATTERNS      exclude file names matching PATTERNS -j, --bzip2              recompress with bzip2 (.bz2); override .EXT in '-o' -J, --xz                 recompress with lzma (.xz); override .EXT in '-o' -z, --gzip               recompress with gzip (.gz); override .EXT in '-o'
-                           '-o')
-  -J, --xz                 recompress with lzma (.xz) (overrides .SUF in '-o') -z, --gzip               recompress with gzip (.gz) (overrides .SUF in '-o')

 Options for latexmk processing:
   --latexmk-tex=TEXMODE    force TeX processing mode used by latexmk; TEXMODE